mozilla/addons-server/docs/topics/api/reviews.rst

 .. review-flag:

-This endpoint allows you to flag an existing user review, to let an editor know that something may be wrong with it.
+This endpoint allows you to flag an existing user review, to let a moderator know that something may be wrong with it.

 An empty response will be returned on success.